PeqNP/ays-agent/README.md

 - Call the agent as a one-shot script with a value or status.
 - Execute a program, on a specified interval, and report the values it produces.

-This agent integrates directly with the [Self Reporting Agents service](https://api.bithead.io:8443/help/library/what-is-an-agent/).
+This agent integrates directly with the [Agent Sensor Service](https://api.bithead.io:8443/help/library/what-is-an-agent/).
 Therefore, the property values provided to the CLI app are the same as those described in the documentation.
 For example, the alerting levels (`critical` ... `warning`), status states (`critical` ... `healthy`), etc. use the same parameter values.

 ## Installation